toonshi/mshamba/README.md

     ```
     *Note down the `farmId` from the output (e.g., `farm-1756380362474759593`).
 You will need it for the next step.*

+*Note: The `farm1_ledger.args` file is located in the project root directory (`/home/toonshi/production/mshamba/farm1_ledger.args`).
+This file contains the Candid initialization argument for the `farm1_ledger` canister.*

 4.  **Link the newly created farm to the `farm1_ledger`:**
     ```bash
     dfx canister call mshamba_backend updateFarmLedger '("YOUR_NEW_FARM_ID_HERE", principal "uxrrr-q7777-77774-qaaaq-cai")'